scarpent/ledgerbil/README.md

 transactions, but note that it will "normalize" spacing so that there is only one space between entries.

+Sorting is useful with the scheduler, which will simply add entries to the end of the specified journal file.
+(The schedule file itself is always sorted after each run so that things will mostly be in order.)

 ## --schedule

 The schedule file handles recurring transactions and has two levels of